dartmouth-cs98/Quantum-Tetris/README.md

 virtualenv venv
 ```

 Activate the environment.
 The below command will activate a Flask environment (sort of like a shell within a shell).
-You'll need to execute all Flask commands from within this Flask environment:
+All Flask commands (e.g. to run the app) must be executed from within a Flask environment:

 ```
 . venv/bin/activate